 Congenital Heart Disease is one of the most common abnormalities found in newborn babies.
 Congenital Heart Disease, or CHD, describes a wide range of heart defects and may be very mild or may be life threatening in the first days of life.
-Critical Congenital Heart Disease defines more severe forms of CHD that can lead to death soon after the baby is born.
+Critical Congenital Heart Disease defines more severe forms of CHD that can lead to serious illness or even death soon after the baby is born.

 Critical Congenital Heart Disease (CCHD) Facts

 - CCHD occurs when the heart does not develop normally before birth

 - CCHD is a leading cause of newborn and infant death

 - Some babies with CCHD are discovered by prenatal ultrasound, but many babies with CCHD are diagnosed after they are born

 - CCHD affects 2-3 of every 1,000 births

 - Not all kinds of heart disease are life threatening